NatTuck/khoury-ntuck/courses/2018/09/cs4550/notes/09-two-players/notes.md

 lib/hangman/application.ex

- * in children, replace BackupAgent with Hangman.GameServer
+ * in supervisor children, replace BackupAgent with Hangman.GameServer

 More updates to: